browserengineering/book/book/embeds.md

-In fact, now that you see images alongside input elements, notice how actually the input elements we defined in Chapter 8 *are also a form of embedded content*---after all, the way they are drawn to the screen is certainly not defined by HTML tags and CSS in our toy browser.^[The details are complicated in a real browser, but input elements are usually called *widgets* instead, and have a lot of
+In fact, now that you see images alongside input elements, notice how actually the input elements we defined in Chapter 8 *are also a form of embedded content*---after all, the way they are drawn to the screen is certainly not defined by HTML tags and CSS in our toy browser.
+That's why I called the superclass `EmbedLayout`.^[The details are complicated in a real browser, but input elements are usually called *widgets* instead, and have a lot of
 [special rendering rules][widget-rendering] that sometimes involve CSS.]

-The web specifications call images
-[*replaced elements*][replaced-elements]---characterized by putting stuff "outside of HTML" into an inline HTML context, and "replacing" what HTML might have drawn.
+The web specifications call images[*replaced elements*] [replaced-elements]---characterized by putting stuff "outside of HTML" into an inline HTML context, and "replacing" what HTML might have drawn.
+In real browsers, input elements are some sort of hybrid between a replaced element and a regular element.

 [widget-rendering]: https://html.spec.whatwg.org/multipage/rendering.html#widgets